What we offer

 We welcome and support individuals from under-represented groups and have various staff networks and events to help us progress equality.

 We help new employees settle in through a central welcome event, local induction activities and online learning packages.
-Whilst our annual Staff Festival and Reporter magazine helps keep everyone continually connected.
+Our Deputy Vice-Chancellor, Professor Hai-Sui Yu, also hosts a twice-yearly event to welcome new international colleagues.

-- The Organisational Development and Professional Learning Unit (OD&PL), offers training and development for all employee’s, from short courses to credit-bearing programmes, networks to one-to-one advice.
-Areas included: learning and teaching, research and innovation, along with professional, leadership and technological skills;
+- The Organisational Development and Professional Learning Unit (OD&PL), offers training and development for all employees, from short courses to credit-bearing programmes, networks to one-to-one advice.
+Areas include academic practice, leadership and professional development;

 - Staff review and development scheme (SRDS) is a University-wide framework for all employees designed to facilitate career development and enhance effectiveness;

-- Probation periods for new employees provides a framework for discussing training and development needs and reviewing progress;
+- Probation periods for new employees provide a framework for discussing training and development needs and reviewing progress;

-- The opportunity to attend lectures and seminars held by University departments and institutions;
+- The opportunity to attend lectures, seminars, concerts and other events held by University departments and institutions;

 We have an impressive range of facilities for our staff to enjoy.
 Our high-quality facilities include:

-- The Edge, a new £12 million pound fitness centre, pool, climbing wall and sports halls providing state-of-the-art fitness, sport and well-being opportunities, all located on campus;
+- The Edge, our £12 million pound fitness centre, pool, climbing wall and sports halls providing state-of-the-art fitness, sport and well-being opportunities, all located on campus;

 - Sports Park Weetwood, three miles off campus, has newly refurbished, high-quality pitches for a variety of outdoor sports use;

-- Two dedicated outdoor centres in the Yorkshire Dales and the Lake District; which are perfect for an adventure packed trip of hiking, climbing, caving or mountain biking.
+- Selside Outdoor Centre in the Yorkshire Dales which is perfect for an adventure-packed trip of caving, hiking, rock climbing, canoeing or mountain biking.

-- Our award-winning student union has everything you need for life at Leeds, from a supermarket, hairdressers, to bars and clubs;
+- Our award-winning student students’ union has everything you need for life at Leeds, from a supermarket and food outlets to a beauty salon, bars and clubs;

-- The Staff Centre is a welcomed recreational retreat that provides a chance to relax and meet others;
+- The Staff Centre is a welcoming recreational retreat that provides a chance to relax with a bit of TV, or meet up with friends and colleagues;

-- We have one of the UK’s largest and most renowned libraries, spread over four sites.
+- We have among the UK’s largest and most renowned libraries, spread over four sites.
 Our libraries include collections of international significance, more than 2.8 million items and over 33,000 online journals;

-- We have some of the best computing resources in the country along with free, high-speed Wi-Fi network that covers most of the campus.
+- We have some of the best computing resources in the country, including many clusters across campus, along with a free, high-speed Wi-Fi network.

 - The Stanley and Audrey Burton Art Gallery houses our collections of drawings and other works on paper.
 It also offers a changing programme of exhibitions, as well as a designated space for research and teaching;

-- Stage@Leeds is our public licensed theatre complex.
-It features a 180-seat auditorium as well as a studio and dance theatre.
-Here you can attend a variety of events and concerts;
+- Stage@Leeds is our public, licensed theatre complex where you can attend a variety of events and concerts.
+It features a 180-seat auditorium as well as a studio and dance theatre;

-- Clothworkers Centenary Concert Hall is home to instrumental concerts, our concert programme covers almost every musical genre for you to enjoy;
+- Clothworkers Centenary Concert Hall is home to instrumental concerts, and our concert programme covers almost every musical genre;

-- We have 13 cafés each selling a wide range of light snacks, sandwiches and drinks.
-You can view all our cafés on our where to eat, cafes, web page;
+- We have 17 cafés across campus, each selling a range of light snacks, sandwiches and drinks;

-- Our catering service, Deli(very), has a variety of menus from the simple to the exquisite;
+- Our delivered catering service, Deli(very), has a variety of menus from the simple to the exquisite;

-Our single city campus is one of the largest in the UK (98 acres) and just one mile from Leeds city centre.
+Our single-site campus is one of the largest in the UK and is just a mile from Leeds city centre.

-It has a diversity of architectural styles, inspiring places and facilities along with a striking range of biodiversity and green spaces for you to enjoy.
-It is an eclectic mix of the old and the new reflecting its 100 years history.
+It has a diverse range of architectural styles, inspiring places and facilities along with a striking range of biodiverse and green spaces for you to enjoy.
+It’s an eclectic mix of the old and the new, reflecting our 100+ year history.

-The People and Planet have awarded us a first class ranking in its 2016 University League table, the UK’s only comprehensive and independent green ranking of universities.
+People and Planet has awarded us a first class ranking in its 2019 University League table, the UK’s only comprehensive and independent green ranking of universities.

-You can visit our campus at any time, but remember that University buildings are not normally open at weekends and if there is a particular academic department you would like to see you should contact the department directly beforehand to avoid disappointment.
-Please download our self-guided tour, our directions sheet and campus map to make the most of your visit.
+You can visit our campus at any time, but remember that University buildings aren’t normally open at weekends so, if there’s a particular academic department you’d like to see, you should contact the department directly beforehand to avoid disappointment.
+Go to our Visit us web page to find details of campus tours (or download our self-guided tour), our campus map and directions to make the most of your visit.
+The page also has details of our upcoming open days.

 - Students: To provide an outstanding education which will attract, excite and retain high-quality students from diverse backgrounds, and equip them to succeed in a competitive global employment market and to make a difference;